oonisim/python-programs/tensorflow/cnn/README.md

 # Cautions

-image in memory passed to a most_similar() as argument MUST be RGB order.
-If using OpenCV, make sure to convert to RGB in memory before passing to an function.
+image in memory passed to a most_similar() as argument MUST be BGR order as with OpenCV imread result, because the same transformation (resize, BGR to RGB, Keras/ResNet preprocess) is applied.